Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 `task` will end.
 That's why waiting on the task with `task.await` will terminate this time.
 And thus, the program will finish gracefully.

-## Attack of the Clones

 And that's it.
 That's the basis of reactive programming.
 As we have seen, the `subscriber` implements [`Send`] and [`Sync`] if the `T` in `Observable<T>` implements `Send` and `Sync`, i.e. if the observed type implements these traits.
 That's pretty useful actually: it is possible to send the `subscriber` in a different thread, and keep waiting for new updates.

+## Attack of the Clones

 However, at the beginning of this episode, we were talking about a collection.
 Let's focus on [`Vec`].

 {% comte() %}
-Why do we focus on `Vec` only?
+Why do we focus on `Vec` _only_?
 Why not `HashMap`, `HashSet`, `BTreeSet`, `BTreeMap`, `BinaryHeap`, `LinkedList` or even `VecDeque`?
 It seems a bit non-inclusive if you ask me.
 Are you aware there isn't only `Vec` in life?
 {% end %}

 Well, the reason is simple: `Vec` is supported by `eyeball`, and it's a matter of time and work to support other collections, it's definitely not impossible.
-You will see that's it's not so trivial to support all these collections for a simple reason: Did you notice that `Subscriber` returns an owned `T`?
+You will see that it's not so trivial to support all these collections for a simple reason: Did you notice that `Subscriber` returns an owned `T`?
 Not a `&T`, but a `T`.
 That's because [`Subscriber::next`][`eyeball::Subscriber::next`] requires `T: Clone`.
 It means that the observed value will be cloned every time.

 [Cloning a value][`Clone`] may be expensive.
 Here we are manipulating `usize`, which is a primitive type, so it's all fine.
-But imagine an `Observable<Vec<BigType>>` where `BigType` is several kibibytes: the memory impact is going to be quickly noticeable.
+But imagine an `Observable<Vec<BigType>>` where `BigType` is 512 bytes: the memory impact is going to be quickly noticeable.
 So th…

 {% comte() %}
 … Excuse my interruption!
 You know how I love reading books.
 I like